Baratza Encore Coffee Grinder Review: Let’s Hear It Again for a Great Performer!

 When you go looking for a coffee grinder, there are three things you should keep in mind:

-The higher the price, the more likely it is the grinder will produce a suitably fine grind for espresso or stovetop.
-The number of grind levels is pretty irrelevant — it’s more a case of “you get what you pay for.”
+2. The higher the price, the more likely it is that the grinder will produce a suitably fine grind for espresso or stovetop.
+The number of grind settings is pretty irrelevant — it’s more a case of “you get what you pay for.”

 In all three respects, the Baratza Encore has, for years, managed to find the perfect middle ground between price and performance.
 Although at $149.95, it’s close to the minimum I’d spend on a grinder.
 This is reflected in the range of functions.

 You can buy the Baratza Encore in either black or white.
-I’m partial to the black, but can imagine that some people would prefer white.
+I’m partial to the black, but can imagine that some people would prefer something brighter.

-The grinder is “only” made of stainless steel and also “only” has conical burs.
-This makes the Encore more compact and less expensive.
-That said, you won’t be surprised to hear that achieving a super-fine grind for espresso will be rather difficult.
+The grinder is equipped with pretty effective stainless steel conical burrs.
+This is what makes the Encore more compact and less expensive.
+That said, you may be disappointed to hear that achieving a super-fine grind for espresso will be rather difficult.

 Also, there’s no optional portafilter holder.
-I don’t want to sound negative, I just want to make it clear to you that this is a dedicated drip coffee grinder.
-The Baratza Encore gets everything done that needs to be done, as long as it’s above espresso in terms of fineness.
+I don’t want to sound negative, I just want to make it clear to you that this thing has its limitations.
+Still, the Baratza Encore gets everything done that needs to be done, as long as it’s above espresso in terms of fineness.

 For a more in depth look at grind levels, be sure to check out my coffee grind size chart.